qwx9/notes/net/todo/stack.md

 ### sce
 - [notes](proj/sce/notes)
-- decouple simulation time from client graphics
-	* fixes scrolling
-	* unit sprites etc still work in real time even on minimum speed
 - fix halting distance using db halt values instead of shitty heuristic, still fails sometimes
 - [attack command](proj/sce/attack)
 - [mineral patches](proj/sce/minerals)
 - start working on the client/server part
-- no ipconfig -> dial: no route -> fail to launch
-	* maybe don't use ip until we actually have to connect remotely, and shunt all the networking stack for local
 - add an air unit: mutalisk (mutalid.grp): extract it, add it to scripts, get the offsets
 - it's slightly weird that units move